 - Reporter’s Guide to Multimedia Proficiency by Mindy McAdams.
-At six years old this guide is a bit dated, however, it still provides a sound overview of the basics.
+This 2009 guide is a bit dated, but it still provides a sound overview of the basics.
 Be aware, though, that some of the technical tools have changed.

 - An Introduction to Multimedia Reporting and the Future of Journalism, International Journalism Network explains the evolving role of journalists away from a single media towards many.
 It’s part of a series that includes The Fundamentals of Multimedia Storytelling: Multi-tasking and Teamwork and Planning a Multimedia Report which provide compelling follow ups.

 - Lessons From the Field: Multimedia Journalism – How To Produce Visual and Audio Elements for a Story